ebtc-protocol/ebtc-bugs-and-issues/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]
  - Wallet [e.g. metamask, rabby, walletconnect]
+ - Application Commit Hash [e.g. e8266d3 - this value can be found on the bottom right in the borrow tab - see Readme]

 **Additional context**
 Add any other context about the problem here.